B-a-1-a/B-a-1-a/README.md

 ## Hi there 👋

+I am a 3rd year at UW Madison
+I enjoy Web Apps, Data Science, Agents

+Hit me up if you want to work on some cool projects

 <!--
 **B-a-1-a/B-a-1-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.